-That’s one of the great parts about travel journaling – you can vent your frustrations and no one has to hear it but you!
+That’s one of the great parts about a travel journal – you can vent your frustrations and no one has to hear it but you!

 I just so happened to arrive at the main post office on the day when they issued a new series of stamps.
 The helpful clerk was really excited to sell these new stamps.

 As a result, I purchased the whole set and have them all fixed in my journal.
 Even better, they were canceled on the issue date!

 The Vaduz main post office, which is the philatelic center, shares the space with the Liechtenstein visitors’ center.